Eau Claire River – Marathon County

 - Bluebell Road to Cty I: 2.1 miles.
 This leg starts narrow and deep, flowing past mostly submerged boulders, then widens out and becomes more shallow.
 This is a solid stretch that is popular with trout fishermen.

 - Cty I to River Road: 1.1 miles.
-Probably another nice section with some alders.
+This is brushy and IMO not that interesting with one major logjam.

 Main Branch: